Who are Wales’ best boxers of all time? Well, rating fighters across different eras and different weights is notoriously subjective.

 2. Joe Calzaghe

 Ignore the misguided criticisms that Calzaghe ducked fights – he mastered boxing in the modern age, eventually gaining the stage where his phenomenal talents were able to shine.
-Aside from Cleverly, the only fighter on this list with a 100% record.
+The only fighter on this list with a 100% record.

 1. Jimmy Wilde